top of page

 With decades of championing change under their belts, emerging African and Caribbean activists and scholars offer new radical ideas of liberation.
 However, the organiser, Trinidadian activist George Padmore is unsure who to pass the baton to.
 Kwame Nkrumah is fuelled by an idealistic desire to become the first Black president of the Gold Coast.
 Young, resourceful Jamaican social worker Alma La Badie is grappling with the truth behind who must be sacrificed for the cause.
 And what of the revered Amy Ashwood-Garvey how does she ensure the voices of Black women are heard?

 This groundbreaking new play developed 80 years after the Congress introduces the people behind the movement.
-LIBERATION gets to the heart of how our future is built, how our leaders are made, and how dreams are realised.
 With generational shifts and gender politics added to a swirling mix of power dynamics, LIBERATION asks timeless questions about revolution, freedom, and what it means to be an activist.

 LIBERATION includes composition by Ife Ogunjobi from the Brit Award-winning Ezra Collective.